 - Location: Risk is significantly higher in the United States than in Asia.
 Studies also show that men who live north of 40 degrees latitude have a higher risk of dying from prostate cancer (likely due to decreased vitamin D levels).

-Day 2 – Visit your doctor.
+Day 2 – Visit your doctor about your prostate health.

 When was the last time you got a checkup?

 You should be visiting your doctor at least once a year for a physical.
 This ensures your doctor can catch any potential problems before they become serious.

 Talk to your doctor about any risk factors for prostate cancer.
 If you are over 50, your doctor will likely start testing your PSA levels.

 PSA (prostate-specific antigen) can help determine whether or not you are currently at risk for prostate cancer.
 PSA levels have been linked to the onset and aggressiveness of prostate cancer.
 In general, low levels mean low risk of cancer right now, but this could change.
 If you have high levels, your doctor will want to do a biopsy to check for cancer.